 - Perfect Match Mastermind for a relationship coaching program

 - Macho Mindfulness for a mindset coaching program for masculine individuals

 - Beach Bums United for a business coaching program that is designed for individuals of the #workfromanywhere AKA #digitalnomad lifestyle

-This is the sweet spot you want to aim for when naming your program or podcast!
+This is the sweet spot you want to aim for when naming your program, course, or podcast!

 The next level of trademark strength is an arbitrary mark.
 Arbitrary trademarks include words that exist in the English language but have nothing to do with the goods/services being sold in connection with the mark.
 Here are some examples:

 - Queen Bee Mastermind for a business coaching program

 - The Rainbow Rooster for a health & wellness coaching program

 - The PAUSE Method for your signature methodology or framework